ivanp7/archipelago/README.md

 3. a `void*` pointer to state metadata (optional).

 State functions return nothing and accept a pointer to a finite state machine context (`fsm`).
-State functions can access state data and metadata via the FSM context pointer, and also use it to manipulate the FSM state stack -- push and pop elements while initiating a state transition.
+State functions can access state data and metadata via the FSM context pointer.

-During execution, a finite state machine maintains a stack of states.
-This stack is used to determine the next state during a transition -- the top element is popped and becomes the next state.

-State functions initiate state transition simply by returning (no changes of stack) or by calling `fsm_proceed()` (states are popped and pushed to stack).
+State function perform steps of application logic and can influence the successive states by manipulating the stack.
+State functions can use `fsm_proceed()` to push and pop frames (sequences of states) to or from the stack.

 `fsm_proceed()` accepts the following parameters:
 1. finite state machine context;
-2. number of states to pop from the stack;
+2. number of frames to pop from the stack;
-3. number of states to push to the stack;
+3. frame to push to the stack;
-4. array of states to push.
+4. length of the pushed frame.

-`fsm_proceed()` works not only from the state function itself, but from any nested function calls, given a valid FSM context.
+`fsm_proceed()` works during FSM execution of a state only.
+Using it from transition function or outside of an FSM won't work.
-If called from nested function calls, `fsm_proceed()` unwinds the call stack up to the state function via a `longjmp()`.
+If called from nested function calls, `fsm_proceed()` unwinds the call stack up to the state function using `longjmp()`.

 #### Transition